pathmodel/pathmodel/README.rst

 MAA pathway
 ***********

-And the pictures for the MAA pathway:
+And the pictures for the MAA pathway are created with:

 .. code:: sh